Amazon’s horde of new Alexa-powered audio gear includes subwoofer, new amplifier

-If there were any lingering doubts that Amazon is trying to take over the world one living room at a time (and there really shouldn’t have been), today’s Alexa product reveal easily put them to rest.
-While we expected a lot of Alexa products today, we didn’t know we’d be getting an audio extravaganza.
+If there were any lingering doubts that Amazon is trying to take over the world one living room at a time (and there really shouldn’t have been), Thursday’s Alexa product reveal in Seattle easily put them to rest.
+While we expected a lot of Alexa products, we didn’t know we’d be getting an audio extravaganza.
 It’s obvious that, along with plenty of ways to talk to Alexa, Amazon wants to make sure there are plenty of ways for Alexa to talk back — and do so in style.
 To that end, the company has introduced a slew of new audio devices, including a new amplifier, a subwoofer, an updated Echo speaker, and more.

 Echo Sub ($130)